Soccermay/Soccermay/README.md

 - 👋 Hi, I’m @Soccermay or call me Brandon
 - 👀 I’m interested in all things programming related
 - 🌱 I’m currently learning React.js and php
-- 💞️ I’m looking to collaborate on various companies who are looking for a frontend developer
+- 💞️ I’m looking to collaborate with various companies who are looking for a frontend developer

 # Skills/Languages--